SDU-eScience/Documentation/docs/source/index.rst

    }

-elasticsearch
-^^^^^^^^^^^^^^

 kibana configuration
 ^^^^^^^^^^^^^^^^^^^^^

 We used a Kibana dashboard to monitor our iRODS grid.
-The Kibana service is running on port 5601.
-So you need to forward this port from ''unit03.esciencecloud.sdu.dk'' to your local computer if you want to access Kibana with http://localhost:5601.
+The Kibana service currently is running on ``unit03.esciencecloud.sdu.dk`` with port 5601.
+So you need to forward this port from your local terminal if you want to access Kibana with http://localhost:5601 throug your local browser.

-Forwarding the port from your terminal.
+Forward the port 5601 from your local terminal.

 .. code-block:: bash

    ssh -L 5601:172.22.240.12:5601 username@130.225.164.200 -N

-Click the "audit_log2" on the left side and the Kibana dashboard looks like the following.
+Access Kibana web portal with ``http://localhost:5601`` and click the ``audit_log2`` on the left side.
+The Kibana dashboard looks like the following in our case.

 .. figure::  images/kibana.png
    :align:   center